Bradford Industrial Museum: Temporary exhibitions and events

 There are living history events, family activity days, and a yearly Victorian-style Christmas craft market.
 There are regular temporary exhibitions; in 2003, for example, there was a motorcycle exhibition, and in 2009 there was a rag-rug display.
 There are educational workshops for school and other groups, including Victorian classroom, World War II classroom and washday sessions.

-In 1973 the museum held the first solo exhibition of the work of Edna Lumb, noted for her depiction of industrial life, especially equipment such as engines, pylons, quarries and wheels.
+In 1973 the museum held the first solo exhibition of the work of Edna Lumb, noted for her depiction of industrial life, especially equipment such as engines, pylons, quarries, and wheels.
 A retrospective of her work was held in 1991, shortly before her death.

-From 7 December 2013 to 16 November 2014 the museum held an exhibition titled "A Masonic Experience".
-Organised Freemasonry began with the formation of the Grand Lodge of England in 1717, a social fraternity grew out of operative Masonic guilds.
-This community exhibition will include a replica of a Masonic Lodge, a funnel fragment from a Falklands warship, and a colourful display of Masonic aprons, banners, glassware and ceramics.
+From 7 December 2013 to 16 November 2014, the museum held an exhibition titled "A Masonic Experience".
+Organised Freemasonry began with the formation of the Grand Lodge of England in 1717 and a social fraternity grew out of operative Masonic guilds.
+This community exhibition will include a replica of a Masonic Lodge, a funnel fragment from a Falklands warship, and a colourful display of Masonic aprons, banners, glassware, and ceramics.

 One of the exhibition's centrepieces was a sumptuous robe worn by Sarastro in The Royal Opera House London's production of Mozart's The Magic Flute.
 Mozart became a Freemason in 1784 and several of his works, including The Magic Flute, are believed to have Masonic aspects.

+As of March 2025 the museum exhibited artefacts from Fountains Café, a business which was established in 1968 and had existed in the Oastler Centre for 55 years, but closed in 2023.
+The exhibition included original retro furniture, signage and artwork, which were "painstakingly cleaned and restored" as nostalgia items.
+The café was used as a backdrop in The Great Train Robbery (2013 TV series) with Jim Broadbent, and in scenes in Funny Cow, featuring actors Alun Armstrong and Maxine Peake.